Conscious & Healing

-A safe space for all your identities to be held and nurtured.
+A safe space to feel seen, held and nurtured.
 Collaborative therapy advocating for individual and collective liberation for all.

 An important note.

-If unsure, it is okay to ask where your potential therapist politically stands.
-Politics ripple down and our position holds power, impacting the therapeutic
+It is okay to ask where your potential therapist politically stands.
+Politics ripple down and our position holds power, impacting the therapeutic relationship and process.

 I stand in solidarity with Palestinians and all global communities that are amid genocide and heavily oppressed.
 The United States continues to cause and perpetuate local and global harm.